Michelle Jones Wurtz

 Krysta Bernhardt - Instructor

-Sofia is a student in the Daniel Boone Area School District.
-She has studied dance for 12 years with PDT and has mastered many styles including Ballet, Tap, Irish and Graham Based Modern.
+Sofia is a student at Dickinson College.
+She has studied dance for 12+ years with PDT and has mastered many styles including Ballet, Tap, Irish and Graham Based Modern.
 She has performed with the PDT Repertory ensemble in several productions including The Nutcracker, New World, The Best of PDT, Haunted Dance Theatre and she was an apprentice student dancer in Melange's production of Beyond Genesis.
 Her roles have included Clara, Flutes, Sugarplum, Snow and Flowers in the Nutcracker and she performed the solo role of Lead Child European in New World.
 She has danced at Carnegie Hall, auditioned for and was accepted to Jr. County Chorus and is the recipient of the Reading Music Foundation Esprit de Corps scholarship.
 In addition to dance she sings, plays oboe, enjoys writing and drawing and plans to go on to become a Paleontologist.

-Megan is a Senior at Twin Valley High School and has studied many dance styles for the past 10 years, including ballet, pointe, Irish, African, modern, jazz, breakdance, and hip hop.
+Megan is a student at Lebanon Valley College and has studied many dance styles for over a decade including Ballet, Pointe, Irish, African, Modern, Jazz, Breakdance, and Hip-Hop.
 She has danced in numerous productions with the Pottstown Dance Theatre Repertory Ensemble and has previously been featured in both Waltz of the Flowers and as the Harlequin Doll soloist.
 She also has performed at Lincoln Center and twice at Carnegie Hall in New York City.
-Megan plans to study sports medicine to become a physical therapist so that she may help other dancers with their injuries.
+Megan currently studies sports medicine to become a physical therapist so that she may help other dancers with their injuries.

 Jay Stolzenberg — Executive and Financial Advisor